IN THIS ARTICLE:

 You can click Survey Details to view additional information for the survey such as when the survey was conducted, who was invited to take the survey, and the questions that were asked.

 If you are an Admin or if you are an Analyst for this survey, you will have visibility into survey data for the entire organization.
 By default, you will be viewing aggregate data for the entire organization, but you can change your view at any time using the Select a Team button.
-Click Select a Team to view data for a particular team.
+Click Select a Team and use the expandable menu to select the team you would like to view results for.

 If you are a manager, you will have visibility into data for your down line, but not for the entire organization.
 Depending on your organization permissions, you may be able to view aggregate data for your upline managers' downline or for the organization overall.
 If you have the ability to view data outside of your downline, you'll be able to use the Select a Team button to navigate to that data.